novinxy/salazaar/tests/markdown/for_loops.md

     tmp = elem
 ```

-## Test case: for in loop with return statement
+## Test case: for in loop with empty return statement
 JavaScript:
 ```js
 function hello() {